-Provided that any person aggrieved by the decision of the Summary Court may upon notice to the other party apply to the Grand Court for leave to extend the time within which such notice of appeal prescribed by this subsection may be served, and the court upon the hearing of such application may extend such time as it deems fit.
+Provided that any person aggrieved by the decision of the Summary Court may upon notice to the other party apply to the Grand Court for leave to extend the time within which such notice of appeal prescribed by this subsection may be served. and the court upon the hearing of such application may extend such time as it deems fit.

-169. The appellant shall, within three days after the day on which he gave or security to be taken served notice of his intention to appeal, enter into a recognizance before the Clerk, with or without sureties as the Clerk may direct, conditioned to prosecute the appeal to judgment thereon of the court, and to pay such costs as may be
+169. The appellant shall, within three days after the day on which he gave or served notice of his intention to appeal, enter into a recognizance before the Clerk, with or without sureties as the Clerk may direct, conditioned to prosecute the appeal to judgment thereon of the court, and to pay such costs as may be awarded by it or, if the Clerk thinks it expedient, the appellant may, instead of entering into recognizances, give such other security by deposit of money with the Summary Court or otherwise as the Clerk deems sufficient: